 Delta Plan performance measure PM 5.2, "Subsidence Reversal and Carbon Sequestration," tracks carbon sequestration projects and acres of subsidence reversal projects across the entire Delta and Suisun Marsh.
-The PM 5.2 has the target of 30,000 acres of subsidence reversal and carbon sequestration in the Delta to be achieved by 2030.
-Managed wetlands, on deeply subsided areas operated for subsidence reversal, sequester carbon in the organic material they accrete.
+PM 5.2 has a target of 30,000 acres of subsidence reversal and carbon sequestration in the Delta to be achieved by 2030.
+Managed wetlands or rice production on deeply subsided areas operated for subsidence reversal sequester carbon in the organic material they accrete.
 This decreases carbon emissions for organic soils.
 Subsidence reversal projects to sequester carbon can take advantage of carbon credit markets while also helping California meet its greenhouse gas reduction targets.
 Shallow subsided areas (shallow subtidal elevations) tend to not emit high amounts of carbon dioxide compared to the deeply subsided areas, therefore, it is unlikely that carbon markets will incentivize projects in these areas.

-This performance measure PM 4.12, "Subsidence Reversal for Tidal Reconnection," is different from PM 5.2 because it only tracks subsidence reversal located in islands with shallow subtidal elevations.
-Shallow subtidal elevations have a reasonable chance of achieving intertidal elevations through subsidence reversal in the timeframe from 2030 to about 2100, preventing the net loss of future opportunities to restore tidal wetlands.
-Deeply subsided areas will require longer timelines to reach the intertidal elevation.
+This performance measure PM 4.12, "Subsidence Reversal for Tidal Reconnection" is different from PM 5.2 because it only tracks subsidence reversal located on islands with shallow subtidal elevations, whereas PM 5.2 tracks both shallow and deeply subsided areas.
+Shallow subtidal elevations have a reasonable chance of achieving intertidal elevations through subsidence reversal in the timeframe from 2020 to about 2100, preventing the net loss of future opportunities to restore tidal wetlands.
+Deeply subsided areas may need more than 80 years to be restored to intertidal elevations making such projects unlikely to result in intertidal habitat within a planning horizon of 2100.